 From using satellite remote sensing to monitor crop harvests to leveraging social media data to track population dynamics that may influence the spread of disease, big data tools and approaches have been instrumental in sensing and responding to the pandemic’s impacts on global food security and supply chains.

 As we begin recovering and (re)building resilient food systems, we must leverage the power of big data to examine concepts of resilience and inform our understanding of how digital dynamism enables adaptive food systems in the face of shocks, and, in the longer term, addresses systemic issues in agriculture that have been exacerbated by the COVID-19 crisis.

-The sixth panel, held 4 August, brought together two panelists to discuss future food systems.
+The seventh panel, held 11 August, brought together four panelists to discuss data in a crisis climate.

 Here are the main take-aways from each of the speakers:

 Winner of the 2020 Regeneron Science Talent Search